denten-books/plain-text/4-format.md

 dulling clutter.

 By "interpretation," Sontag means a "conscious act of the mind" which illustrates a "certain code," or "certain rules" of engagement.
 It is, for her, "virtually" a type of translation.
-The critic "transforms" and "revamps" the
-text: X turns out to be A, Y turns out to be B, and so on [@sontag, 3].
-And by "form" Sontag means something like the apparent, perceptual properties of the
-work: this sentence is long, for example.
+The critic "transforms" and "revamps" the text: X turns out to be A, Y turns out to be B, and so on [@sontag_against_1966, 3].
+And by "form" Sontag means something like the apparent, perceptual properties of the work: this sentence is long, for example.
 And this one short.
 A critic could say that the sentence length means something, but Sontag wants to stop short of meaning making.
 A discipline of careful perception---of paying attention---rather sharpens the reader's sensibilities.

 ### Jameson, Marcus, Best.